Menu

 Jacquelyn Bergmann Mastriani, EdD, MAT, CSM, SHRM-CP

 Session description and learning objectives are being worked on!
-Look for more details by July 1!
+Come back soon!

 Jacqui is a coach, a trainer, and OD guru and a great partner to OD.
 In addition to her paid work, she had filled a variety of roles with the national ODN, including Conference Chair and Director of Education.